yonis-savary/sharp-php/Docs/core/components.md

 Some classes/features need to be accessed globally from your application (like `Database`, `Logger`...etc) to resolve this, the [`Component`](../../Classes/Core/Component.php) trait was created.

-**This trait purpose is to be a [Singleton](https://en.wikipedia.org/wiki/Singleton_pattern) that does not limit itself to one instance**; One main instance exists, and can be retrieved with `getInstance()`, but you can still create other instances of your classes, which can be very useful (exemple: you may have one main connection to your database, but create another for some specific part of your application)
+To be clear: **this trait purpose is to be a [Singleton](https://en.wikipedia.org/wiki/Singleton_pattern) that does not limit itself to one instance**;

+One main instance exists, and can be retrieved with `getInstance()`, but you can still create other instances of your classes, which can be very useful (example: you may have one main connection to your database, but create another for some specific part of your application)

 A Component class got those useful methods :
 ```php